MIC-DKFZ/trixi/Readme.md

 # Use on remote server in different network

-If you want to run vislogger on a remote server, but show the results locally you can do:
+If you want to run trixi on a remote server, but show the results locally you can do:

 ```